jdbctemplatemapper/jdbctemplatemapper/README.md

+---
+title: Using Spring JdbcTemplate with JdbcTemplateMapper
+---

 # JdbcTemplateMapper #

  A simple library to make the usage of Spring JdbcTemplate less verbose for features like CRUD and relationship queries.